-The tail of the tape slapped against the recorder as it spun on the second reel, an endless sound lulling me into a trance.
-I could not believe that I was hearing the real Mathers Cope on the tape.
+The tail of the tape slapped against the recorder as it spun on the second reel, and endless sound lulling me into a trance.
+I could not believe that I heard the real Mathers Cope on the tape.
 He sounded so normal.
-I don’t know what I expected but I did not expect to hear a normal kid.
+I don't know what I expected, but I did not expect to hear a normal kid.
 He sounded scared and lonely.
-I began to feel pity for this notorious murderer whose name parents used to frighten children into cleaning rooms, making beds and all sorts of unwanted tasks.
-The second reel lay on the desk in front of me, I removed the first and started rigging up the second.
-Danny was complaining that we should go to see Cope’s cell instead of listening to these boring conversations.
-I didn’t agree, I wanted to know what Mathers believed happened.
-I wanted to hear for myself what this boys excuse could be, what drove him to such horrible acts.
+I began to feel pity for this notorious murderer whose name parents used to frighten children into cleaning rooms, making beds, and all sorts of unwanted tasks.
+The second reel lay on the desk in front of me.
+I removed the first and started rigging up the second.
+Danny complained that we should go to see Cope's cell instead of listening to these boring conversations.
+I disagreed.
+I wanted to know what Mathers believed happened.
+I wanted to hear what this boy's excuse could be, which drove him to such horrible acts.
 Secretly I found myself believing, or wanting to believe, his story.
-I wanted to believe that it was not possible for this boy, two years younger than me, to commit such heinous crimes.
+I wanted to believe that it was impossible for this boy, two years younger than me, to commit such heinous crimes.

 Interview with Mathers Cope session 3:

 M: Did you get it?

 K: I have not been back to the house.
 I will try this evening to find it.
 If it is hidden in the place you described, I should have no trouble.

 M: Will you go tonight, doctor?
 Will you really try and find it?

 M: Thank you, doctor.
 You will see that I am telling you the truth.

 K: Are you willing to tell me more about your story?

 M: I have told the police, doctors, the judge, what else could you want to know?